 "Help!
-Help me!" he screamed, pulling his kris and lashing out at the closest shadowy form.
+Help me!"
+Kanani screamed.
+Without thought, Sir Joseph waded in, pulling his kris and lashing out at the closest shadowy form.
 The warrior sidestepped and the thick blade thunked deep into the bole of a palm tree.
-Feverishly he tried to yank it free as he watched the shifting forms in the muted light from the ridiculous lantern.
+Feverishly, he tried to yank it free as he watched the shifting forms in the muted light from the ridiculous lantern.
 All he could hear was the buzz of insect wings and the panicked wheezing of his lungs.

-A sharp blow fell behind his ear and he turned stunned, his brain registered the impact, but not the pain as he pirouetted with uncanny grace to face the scared face of Kanani before everything slowed and dimmed.
+A sharp blow fell behind his ear and he turned, stunned.
+His brain registered the impact, but not the pain as he pirouetted with uncanny grace to face the scarred face of

+Kanani before everything slowed and dimmed.
 The ground reached for him like the embrace of a friend and he fell insensate.

-"Hooker," Hands shook his shoulders, pulling him here and there, "Sir Joseph!"
-A cool wet rag washed his face and his eyes fluttered open to piercing light.
+"Hooker."
+Hands shook his shoulders, pulling him here and there, "Sir Joseph!"
+A cool, wet rag washed his face and his eyes fluttered open to piercing light.
 "He comes around I think," the voice sounded familiar.

-He shook his head to clear it but sharp stabbing pain lanced from the back of his scalp to his eye.
+He shook his head to clear it but sharp, stabbing pain lanced from the back of his scalp to his eye.
 Groaning, he gingerly reached a trembling hand to the aching spot.